btigi/ieshellex/Readme.md

 - Powershell

+The recommended installation method is the pre-built installation [executation](https://github.com/btigi/ieshellex/releases/), though shell extensions can be manually installed a below.

 Shell extensions must be registered with the Windows shell.
 IEShellEx this can be done via the use of ServerRegistrationManager.exe, e.g.
 ```
 ServerRegistrationManager.exe install IE2DAInfotip.dll -codebase